"The Gravity of Intention: From Manifestation to Inner Awakening"

 Why do we view our fears, vulnerabilities, jealousies, laziness… these parts of ourselves, as enemies that need to be “fixed” or “eradicated”?

-From childhood, to gain approval from our parents and society, we learned to mold ourselves into “good children.”
+From childhood, to gain approval from parents and society, we learned to mold ourselves into “good children.”
 We were taught to be “brave,” so we hid our “cowardice”; we were taught to be “generous,” so we hid our “selfishness”; we were taught to be “positive,” so we hid our “sadness.”

-And here, the “Law of Attraction” reveals its most profound and cruel aspect: the more intensely you deny and reject your shadow, the more you will attract it into your real life.
+And here, the “Law of Attraction” reveals its most profound and cruel aspect: The more intensely you deny and reject your shadow, the more you will attract it into your real life.

 So, where is the way out?